leighmcculloch/leighmcculloch.com/source/content/talks/2021-01-22--Stellar-Development-Foundation-Internal-Engineering-Talks--Understanding-Go-Module-Dependencies/slides.md

 Go.mod is only intended to capture direct dependencies and not the dependencies of your dependencies.

 In some edge cases indirect dependencies will show up in the file, but that only happens if a dependency doesn't have its own go.mod file.
+The first time we see the `// indirect` we might think the go.mod is capturing all our dependencies dependencies, but that's not the case.

 So a go.mod file is not a snapshot of all the dependencies of your application.
 -->